How to Use Cloud Storage for Video Editing Workflows

 When evaluating storage for your post-production team, ignore generic "features" lists and look for these video-specific capabilities:

 True HLS Streaming If a client clicks a video link, it should play instantly, like Netflix.
 Standard "progressive download" (used by Dropbox and Google Drive) forces the viewer to download the file buffer before playing.
-For a 2GB review file, this is a dealbreaker.
+For large review files, this is a dealbreaker.
 HLS adapts to their connection speed.

-Frame-Accurate Comments "Make the cut at 01:23:10" is useless if the viewer sees a different frame than the editor due to compression lag.
+Frame-Accurate Comments Precise cut instructions become useless if the viewer and editor see different frames due to compression lag.
 Professional video storage allows comments pinned to the exact frame of video, ensuring feedback is precise.

 Usage-Based Pricing Video teams fluctuate.
-You might have 3 editors today and 20 next week for a deadline.
-Paying $25/month for every freelancer seat gets expensive.
-Usage-based models (paying for bandwidth/storage, not heads) are often 70% cheaper for production houses.
+You might have a handful of editors today and dozens next week for a deadline.
+Paying published pricing for every freelancer seat gets expensive.
+Usage-based models (paying for bandwidth/storage, not heads) are often much cheaper for production houses.

 Top Cloud Storage Options for Video Editors